Jipok/go-persist/README.md

         log.Fatal(err)
     }

-    // NOTE: store.Get reads the entire WAL and should primarily be
+    // NOTE: store.Read reads the entire WAL and should primarily be
     // used for initial loading at program start, not frequent access var config Config
-    err = store.Get("system_config", &config)
+    err = store.Read("system_config", &config)
     if err != nil {
         log.Fatal(err)
     }